Flux cost functions and optimal metabolic states: Proofs

-In brief, the trick is to approximate the inverse specific rate $r_l(\vv)\inv$ by interpolating the inverse specific rates $r_l(\vv^{(\alpha)})\inv$ of the prototype fluxes.
-The calculation works even if our prototype flows contain vanishing reaction fluxes, provided that the specific rates $r_l(\vv^{(\alpha)})$ do not vanish.
-If a reaction is exactly in thermodynamic equilibrium, or if it is completely inhibited, then $r_l(\vv^{(\alpha)})$ will vanish, and this reaction cannot be active, even with an arbitrarily high enzyme investment.
-Flows that contain such reactions cannot be used as prototype flows.
+In summary, to compute the flux cost we approximate the inverse catalytic rate $\ratelaw_l(\vv)\inv$ \co{einfacher formulieren:} by interpolating the inverse catalytic rates $1/\ratelaw_l(\vv^{(\alpha)})$ of the prototype {\flow}s.
+This calculation still works if some reaction fluxes in our prototype {\flow}s vanish.
+However, if a catalytic rate $\ratelaw_l(\vv^{(\alpha)})$ in a prototype {\flow} vanishes (e.g.~because a reaction is in thermodynamic equilibrium or if its enzyme is completely inhibited), then $\frac{1}{\ratelaw_l'}$ diverges. {\Flow}s that contain such reactions cannot be used as prototype {\flow}s.